 Where we — with late — celestial face —

 Sharon Leiter addresses the role of punctuation in Dickinson’s verse, particularly as a means of musical device.
 She synthesizing the work of several scholars who position Dickinson’s use of the dash as a direct mechanism for both musical tension and reflection.
 Between 1860 and 1863 Dickinson adopted a frenetic, almost obsessive use of the dash – so much so that it arguably superseded her use of almost every other punctuation marking.
 Scholars suggest that this may have been due to increasing (and unrelenting) personal stress, creating a jarring and unsettling effect for the reader.

 However, when approaching this device from an aural/musical perspective, the musician is offered an opportunity to experience Dickinson as both composer and performer.
-As noted by Kamilla Denman, in her 1993 essay “Emily Dickinson’s Volcanic Punctuation” (1996), Dickinson’s use of punctuation “expands the space and pitch in which words are uttered, underlines or undercuts words, blends words, or dislocates them from their context.”
+As noted by Kamilla Denman, in her essay, “Emily Dickinson’s Volcanic Punctuation,” Dickinson’s use of punctuation

 Denman further observes: